#118 Casablanca in St. Augustine

 I wonder if it would be strange to return to this place in another season.
 Would the inn look a little sad or ill?
 Luckily it all seemed fun and festive.

 It was back to the veranda one more time in the morning, to use our 25-dollar brunch voucher that came with our stay.
 We had coffee instead of martinis and our table was lit with sunshine instead of Christmas lights.

 I studied the clipboard with brunch options and chose a delicious Veggie-Benedict with avocado and sunflower seeds.
 The toasty potatoes were perfectly seasoned.
 Service was a bit slow, but the food was worth waiting for.

 We stayed in a lovely old house, right in the midst of a beautiful historic city.
-The young staff wasn't able to fill me in on the history of the old house.
+I wish the young staff had been able to fill me in on the history of the old house.

 My New Year's Resolution for 2014 was to start documenting some of the memorable overnights I've had in some very odd and curious motels and hotels.
 Like the adventures in my Dining Blog, I have learned to enjoy the surprises that happen when you step out of the comfort zone, far away from the well-known chains.